lec-synt/sub-center-demo/README.md

 # sub-center-demo
-# The demo webpage will be available very soon..
+# The demo webpage is available